For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Yes, forex trading is completely legal in the UK.
 It's overseen by the Financial Conduct Authority (FCA).
 The forex market is one of the biggest financial markets in the world – governments and banks also participate in it, not just individual investors.

-The issue lies that even though the market is regulated, there are still people trying to take advantage of others who don't have enough experience or knowledge in the market.
+The issue lies that even though the market is regulated, there are still people trying to take advantage of others who don't have enough experience or knowledge.
 We go over some of the most common forex trading scams below.

 And while forex trading is a legitimate way to invest money, it also carries a lot of risks.
 Even if you invest through a regulated broker, it's easy to lose money.
 The forex market is highly volatile, which means that the value of currencies changes very fast – both up and down.